 Family fun is also in abundance at Doctor’s House with their animal farm that includes chickens, ducks, goats, and the highlight, Newfoundland Ponies.
 These gentle giants are a critically endangered species (only 400 remaining throughout the world), so to get up and close with them is a real honor.

 From pedicures and manicures to massages, facials and even hair and makeup services, guests at the Doctor’s House spa receive the royal treatment.
 Featuring pure botanical products, this is a true spa designed with your well-being in mind.
 After your session, you receive an organic drink to enjoy on their private spa deck which also connects to the lounge deck and hot tub.

 Weddings & Receptions

-If there’s one thing that has put Doctor’s House on the wellness travel map it’s their weddings.
-This includes horse drawn carriage, the wedding garden and for the bride and groom, complimentary Newfoundland art.
+If there is one thing that has put the Doctor’s House on the map it is their weddings, which include horse drawn carriage, the wedding garden, and for the bride and groom, complimentary Newfoundland art.

-Receptions and banquets take place at The Doctor’s Barn Loft which was once a fully operational two-story barn now a gorgeous venue that defines rustic elegance.
+Receptions and banquets take place at Doctor’s House Barn Loft which was once a fully operational two-story barn, now a gorgeous venue that defines rustic elegance.
 The Barn Loft provides banquet seating for up to 180 guests and cocktail reception for up to 360 guests.

-Architecturally, the Barn Loft is a gem, with a traditional arched exposed beam ceiling modeled after the hull of a ship turned upside down.
-It is a large open concept with authentic barn board floors, big windows and breathtaking views of both Trinity Bay and surrounding green meadows.
+Architecturally, the Barn Loft is a gem with a traditional arched exposed beam ceiling modeled after the hull of a ship turned upside down.
+This large open concept with authentic barn board floors and big windows provides breathtaking views of both Trinity Bay and its surrounding green meadows.

 The Foodie Experience

-Secret Garden is elegant, but as is the case with the rest of Doctor’s House, there is nothing pretentious here.
-Only warm and welcoming down-home Newfoundland hospitality and charm.
+Secret Garden is elegant, but as is the case with the rest of Doctor’s House, there is nothing pretentious here, only warm and welcoming Newfoundland hospitality and charm.